dbt-labs/docs.getdbt.com/website/docs/faqs/Environments/custom-branch-settings.md

 In a development environment, the default branch (usually named `main`) is a read-only branch in your connected repositories, which allows you to create new branches for development from it.

 Specifying a **Custom branch** overrides the default behavior.
-It makes the custom branch 'read-only' and enables you to create new development branches based on it.
+It makes the custom branch 'read-only' and enables you to create new development branches from it.
 This also means you can't edit this custom branch directly.

 Only one branch can be read-only, which means when you set up a custom branch, your `main` branch (usually read-only) becomes editable.
 If you want to protect the `main` branch and prevent any commits on it, you need to set up branch protection rules in your git provider settings.
 This ensures your `main` branch remains secure and no new commits can be made to it.